pilotgab/terraform-secure-aws-platform/org/security-account/soc-alerting/README.md

 2️⃣ Root Account Activity (Zero Tolerance)

-This alert triggers on any use of the AWS root account.
-Root credentials bypass IAM controls and their usage is treated as a critical security event.
+Triggers on any usage of the AWS root account.
+Root credentials bypass IAM controls and are treated as a critical security event.

 Severity: Critical